RUSTIC Iron Hardware

 Furniture & Door Hardware

 We offer furniture and door hardware to adorn pieces such as hutches, armoires, trunks and console tables, as well as, decorative and functional hardware you see on cabinets, front doors, garage doors and gates.
 These products range from large iron speakeasy grills and iron door viewers to cabinet knobs, barn door pulls, drawer cup pulls, latches, cane bolts, hinges, metal rings, rustic door knockers and decorative iron strapping.
 Our decorative iron straps are broken down into different categories, iron strap hinges, extra large strap hinges, metal strapping, and our small door and furniture straps as L straps, T straps, corner straps, and straight straps.
 The difference between our decorative iron hinge straps, rustic iron strapping, and straight straps is in the design.
 The dummy hinge straps have a design on one end with a flat end to go against a hinge or the edge of a door.
 The straight straps have a decorative design at both ends and is intended to go in the center of a piece or to join to items together.
 Our rustic metal straps are long straight flat bars to be used on any surface and any project in hammered, embossed and riveted styles.

 Architectural Face Plates

 Wood Construction Connectors

 Our decorative yet structural builder supplies include our iron face plates such as T plates and L plates.
 Our straight plates are great for hiding unsightly seams and supporting beams and posts.
 K plates and center plates are designed to support the trusses and beam in the ridge.
 To support the top of the ridge we recommend ridge center plates.
 To brace the sides of the trusses you should use gable end plates and gable thru plates.
-We also offer angle iron, iron straps, angle braces, and beam straps.
+We also offer angle iron, iron straps, angle braces, metal corner braces, and beam straps.
 These iron braces are often used as post and beam brackets, ridge supports, truss plates and more.

 Structural & Decorative